tmarquart/pysigil/README.md

 ## Using the GUI

-Sigil ships with a simple graphical editor for viewing and editing preferences.
+pysigil ships with a simple graphical editor for viewing and editing preferences.
 After installation launch it with:

 ```bash